joyent/nodejs-advisory-board/conduct.md

 In general, we will choose the course of action that we judge as being most in the interest of fostering a safe and friendly community.

+## Court of Public Opinion and Due Process

+This Code of Conduct both outlines how to report violations of this Code of Conduct and how those accused of a violation under this Code of Conduct can seek redress if they feel like they have been falsely or unfairly accused.

+These two clauses are inseparable and are there to protect all parties while a violation is being investigated by one or more of the team members.
+Please **first** give this process a chance by refraining from airing violations or grievances publicly on viral media until the team members have had a chance to determine culpability and severity of any violations that occur.

+Taking justice into your own hands by publicizing violations before team members have had a chance to perform due diligence is vigilantism, and therefore also a violation of this Code of Conduct.

 ## Contact Info

 Please contact an abuse team member if you need to report a problem or address